 Here is one way to write the query using PostgreSQL:

-This query uses the function to get the month from the field.
+field.
 It then groups the records by both month and product, averaging the stars for each group.
 This result is then ordered by month and product_id to make it easier to interpret.

 To solve a similar window function question on DataLemur's free online SQL code editor, solve this Google SQL Interview Question:

-Similar to the and / operators, the PostgreSQL INTERSECT operator combines result sets of two or more statements into a single result set.
-However, only returns the rows that are in BOTH select statements.
+operators, the PostgreSQL INTERSECT operator combines result sets of two or more SELECT

 For a concrete example, say you were on the Sales Analytics team at Tempur Sealy, and had data on sales leads exported from both HubSpot and Salesforce CRMs in two different tables.
-To write a query to analyze leads created after 2023 started, that show up in both CRMs, you would use the command:
+To write a query to analyze leads created after 2023 started, that show up in both CRMs, you would use the INTERSECT

 As an analyst at Tempur Sealy, a manufacturing company that develops mattresses, your task is to optimize production planning and marketing efforts.
 Design a database schema that captures sales data.
-This should include tables for , , and .
-Use this schema to answer the following questions:
+This should include tables for sales

-sale_id | mattress_id | store_id | sale_date | units_sold | sale_amount |
+Example Input:sale_id | mattress_id | store_id | sale_date | units_sold | sale_amount |

 ---|---|---|---|---|---|